Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 - Ensure LedgerSpace and SearchSpace instances are properly isolated and secured.
 - Implement least privilege access for IAM roles used by ECS tasks to access AWS resources.
 - Regularly review and update IAM policies, especially those related to AMI management.
+- Be aware of potential secret synchronization issues between infrastructure and application deployments.
+Infrastructure updates are triggered only when changes are detected, while application deployments always use the latest secrets from GitHub Actions.
+This could lead to mismatches, especially during secret rotation.
+A comprehensive secret management and rotation strategy should be implemented to address this issue in the future.

 ## 10. Maintenance and Updates

-### Updating the Application within a Deployment
+### Updating the Application

-1. Merge changes from `dev` to `stage` branch to trigger staging deployment.
+1. For staging: Merge changes from `dev` to `stage` branch to trigger staging deployment.
-2. Test the changes in the staging environment.
-3. If everything works as expected, push to the `prod` branch to deploy to production.
+2. For production: Merge changes from `stage` to `prod` branch to trigger production deployment.
+3. For development: Push changes to any branch and manually trigger the development workflow.

 ### Updating ECS Task Definition

 1. Modify the `task-definition.json` in the `terraform` directory if needed.
-2. Add any new environment variables to the `environment` section with appropriate placeholders.
+2. Add any new environment variables to the `environment` section.
-3. Update GitHub Actions workflows to replace new placeholders with corresponding GitHub Secrets or AWS Secrets Manager references.
+3. Update GitHub Actions workflows to replace placeholders with corresponding GitHub Secrets.

 ### Updating Neo4j Instances